List of The Inbetweeners characters: Jack Stephens

 Neil mentions that he dropped a ruler next to Miss Timms.

 Chris Groves

-In the first episode of Series 2, Jay mentions that he has a mate in Year 13 by this name.
-It is alleged by Jay that he had sex with an older woman during a preceding Geography and Sociology field trip to the coast.
-He mentions his name again in the Series 3 preview.
-Due to the outlandish nature of Jay's claims, and Simon claiming he has never heard of him, it is questionable whether he even exists.
+In the first episode of series 2, Jay mentions that he has a mate in Year 13 by this name.
+It is alleged by Jay that he had sex with an older woman during a preceding geography and sociology field trip to the coast.
+He mentions his name again in the series 3 preview.
+Owing to the outlandish nature of Jay's claims, and Simon claiming he has never heard of him, it is questionable whether he even exists.

 Sarah Bell

 In the first episode of series 3, Neil is very annoyed that a curtain has been put up meaning he cannot see (or help) the girls getting changed for the fashion show.
 He mentions to Simon that he imagines that "Sarah Bell's got lovely big nipples", much to Sarah's disgust (who overhears from the other side of the curtain).